-YOUTH INCENTIVE PAYMENTS
+YOUTH INCENTIVE PAYMENTS (YIP)

 Incentive payments to youth participants are allowed for recognition and achievement directly tied to training activities and experiential learning activities.
-The payment policy is based on attendance or achievement of basic education skills, pre-employment/work maturity skills or occupational skills as identified in the ISS for the participant.
-Incentive payments must be:

-- Tied to the goals of the specific program - Outlined in writing before the commencement of the program that may provide incentive payments - Align with the local program's organizational policies, and - In accordance with the requirements contained in the Uniform Administrative Requirements 2 CFR 200.
+Incentive payments must be: (a) Tied to the goals of the specific program; (b) Outlined in writing before the commencement of the program that may provide incentive payments; (c) Align with the local program's organizational policies; and (d) In accordance with the requirements contained in the Uniform Administrative Requirements 2 CFR 200.